rodarima/bigotes/README.md

 can be used too.

-The execution of the program is repeated until at least 30 samples are collected, 30 seconds have elapsed and the Standard Error of the Mean (SEM) is small.
-All those criteria must be met to stop collecting samples.
+The execution of the program is repeated until at least 30 samples are collected and 30 seconds have elapsed.
+Both criteria must be met to stop collecting samples.

 At the end, a summary is shown with the number of samples collected (RUN), the execution time (WALL), the five-number summary (MIN, Q1,